hyperledger/fabric/docs/source/commands/peerlifecycle.md

 ## peer lifecycle chaincode install
 ```
-Install a chaincode on a peer.
+[DEPRECATED] Install a chaincode on a peer.
+Instead of this command, use "peercli lifecycle chaincode install".

 Usage:
   peer lifecycle chaincode install [packageFile] [flags]